 35 of the best things to do in Albania

 Ksamil is popular for a good reason though.
 It’s extremely beautiful and mirrors paradise.
 There is more to Ksamil than the main beaches.
-Just north of Ksamil are two beaches which you should stop off at Mirror Beach and Monastery beach (Pictured above).
+Just north of Ksamil are two beaches which you should stop off at Mirror Beach (pictured above) and Monastery beach.
 Both are incredible!

 Located right in the north of Albania is the city of Shkoder.
 It’s known for being one of the oldest cities in the Balkans.
 The hiking nearby is some of the best in the world!
 The lake nearby is the largest lake in southern Europe.
 If you love nature and then I highly recommend basing yourself here.

 Along with a raki make sure you order a meat plate.
-Albanians food is simple but delicious.
+Albanian food is simple but delicious.
 Everything is fresh and not filled with those icky perspectives.
-This also means that the meat is top notch!
+This also means that the meat is top-notch!
 My favourite restaurant in Saranda is Laberia.
 He is the master of a meat plate.
 I also recommend his pork pancetta, it’s delicious.